Module configuration deployment¶

 To apply configuration use the following command:

---shop-id option if it is only for one shop.
+--shop-id option if you are using an OXID eShop Enterprise Edition and it is only for one shop.

 vendor/bin/oe-console oe:module:apply-configuration --shop-id=1